One Daily Text to your Husband can Improve Your Marriage

 I’ve been married a while.
 If you have been, too, then you’ve seen that time sort of settles in.
 You know all his quirks and he knows yours.
 You have a daily routine and things are likely moving along just fine.
 Yep, fine.
 Some days are probably great and other days are horrible.
 But on average, they are just fine.

 I love my husband.
 I also get super frustrated.
 Can you relate?
 He may help with the dishes at night but leave the sink dirty and crumbs on the counter.
 He parks my car at a funky angle and I like it parked totally in line with the seam in the concrete.
-I’ve heard the same jokes a million times and continuing to laugh is difficult.
+I’ve heard the same jokes a million times and continuing to laugh is sometimes difficult.

 Make no mistake, I can be difficult, too.
 I know my standards are high and I can be very demanding.
 I’m also in the throes of peri-menopause so my emotions are all over the place.
 I can cry, laugh, and scream all in the span of about three minutes.
 I tend to be a control freak with anxious-depressive tendencies.
 I know I’m not easy to live with.